CarbonLDP/carbonldp-js-sdk/doc/README.md

 static getDocuments( objects:Object[] ):Carbon.RDF.Document.Class[]
 ```

-Returns an array of documents from an array of resources or documents.
+Returns the objects that represents a RDF Document of an array of RDF like objects.
-Throw an `Carbon.Errors.IllegalArgumentError` if the objects are not RDF like

 *Parameters*